Gandolier/Statistics-projects/Classical time series analyses lab/readme.md

-This is a classical time series analysis using statistical methods and bootstrap simulations lab.
+This is a classical time series analysis lab using statistical methods and bootstrap simulations.